Chart Color Schemes

 Cooran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooran's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings like apartments or semi-detached units.
-This is in contrast to Non-Metro Qld where 76.4% were houses and 23.6% were other dwellings.
-Home ownership in Cooran was at 42.0%, with mortgaged dwellings at 46.7% and rented ones at 11.3%.
-The median monthly mortgage repayment was $1,517, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Cooran was $385 compared to Non-Metro Qld's $345.
-Nationally, Cooran's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The dwelling structure in Cooran, as per the latest Census, consisted entirely of houses with 0.0% other dwellings.
+This contrasts with Regional Qld's mix of 76.4% houses and 23.6% other dwellings.
+Home ownership in Cooran stood at 42.0%, with mortgaged dwellings at 46.7% and rented ones at 11.3%.
+The median monthly mortgage repayment was $1,517, below Regional Qld's average of $1,655.
+The median weekly rent in Cooran was $385, compared to Regional Qld's $345.
+Nationally, Cooran's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing